Subscribe To This Site

 It does not get any easier than this - or any more delicious!

-Add enough water below the potatoes to boil without drying out.
+Add enough water below the potatoes to boil without drying out but not so much that the potatoes are submerged.
 It will take just a little longer to steam the potatoes than if you were simply to cook them in water.
 I find it is easiest to pre-boil the water in a kettle so that you are starting with almost boiling water.
 This makes timing the dish a little easier.

 Add a couple of sprigs of mint to the potatoes to give the dish a wonderful fresh taste.